Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 These transactions attract cash advance fees and a higher cash advance interest rate.
 Also, cash advances are typically exempt from an interest-free period, which means interest starts to accrue on your gambling transaction the day it takes place.
 In this table, you can discover which providers allow gambling transactions and the range of cash advance interest rates for personal credit cards.

 |Bank provider||Gambling Transactions||Cash Advance Rate (varies by card)|

 |ANZ||Cash advance rate||19.95%|

 Factors to consider when using a credit card for gambling

 Make sure you contemplate these factors before using your credit card for gambling transactions:

 - Interest rate.
-The cash advance interest rates on most credit cards are usually much higher than your regular purchase transaction rates.
-This rate can reach as high as 25.95% (at the time of writing).
+The cash advance interest rate on most credit cards is usually much higher than your regular purchase transaction rate.
+This rate can reach as high as 27.50% (at the time of writing).

 - Cash advance fee.
-In addition to the interest charges, your provider will charge a cash advance fee, which is the greater of either a percentage of the transaction amount or a minimum fee.
+In addition to the interest charge, your provider charges a cash advance fee, which is the greater of either a percentage of the transaction amount or a minimum fee.
 The cash advance fee is usually 3 to 4%, which means you can expect to pay $15 to $20 in fees for a $500 sporting bet.

 - No interest-free days.
 Cash advances are not eligible for the standard interest-free period on your card, which means interest starts to accrue as soon as you make a gambling transaction.